 Everyone would rather have a fast-loading website than a slow-loading one.
 Although the loading time often depends on many factors, its impact on the website is massive.
-The page loading time is a crucial element in providing a great experience.
+At Brightscout, we understand that page loading time is a crucial element in providing a great experience.
 How do you combat a slow website?A study published on Quick Sprout reveals how website speed is vital to a business's bottom line.
 A mere one-second delay in page load speed could result in:

 - Up to 7% loss in conversions.
 This means that a business loses a significant portion of its potential income for every second the website loads slowly.

 - As many as 11% fewer page views.
 People have little patience with slow internet and slow websites.
 Failing to fix a slow-loading website means fewer people get to know about your brand.

 - As many as 16% of your website visitors will feel less satisfied with a slow website, and may not come back.

 To put these figures in perspective, estimates show that Amazon would lose as much as 1.6 billion in sales every year if one page of their website had a one-second lag.Think of a site loading speed as a sliding scale.
 The faster the site is, the more benefits it reaps.
 If your website loads slowly, you have no idea how much money your business could be losing every day.

 What is a Normal Page Load Speed?